forthfora/five-pebbles-bad-apple/README.md

 This mod is quite unstable, and the crashes that occur are seemingly incredibly inconsistent!!
 Overall though, here are some things you could avoid / try if it isn't working as intended:

-- Create a new game with Survivor / Monk before installing!
+- Create a new game with survivor / monk before installing!
 Creating a new game with Hunter seems fine, but for some reason, creating a new game with Survivor especially sometimes seems to crash!

 - Usually the first time you play the video upon opening the game is fine, and each consecutive play SHOULD be fine, but sometimes the game just decides to stop working!
 In testing, I've had the video play fine 5 times in a row, and other times crash on the second play!